oit-ipbl/final_competition/README.md

 ## Rules
 1. Changing the speed is prohibited
-2. Use Python
-3. Automatic control
+2. Automatic control　use Python
-4. Each team can try 2 times
+3. Each team can try 2 times
-5. Four landings
+4. Four landings

 ## Evaluation
 - 1 points for red city